Coulbe/Coulbe/README.md

 As a **Contributor**, your efforts directly impact Notfall Engineers' growth and success.
 You’ll enjoy:
 - **Equity Ownership**: Earn **Notcoins**, which represent shares in the company and grow with its value.
 - **Professional Development**: Work alongside industry experts, enhancing your skills and portfolio.
-- **Community Recognition**: Your contributions are rewarded and publicly recognized within our developer community.
+- **Community Recognition**: Your contributions are rewarded and publicly recognised within our developer community.